-Submit the following as a single pdf document to firstname.lastname@example.org when the call for applications is released:
+Submit the nomination as a single pdf document to firstname.lastname@example.org by December 1.

 The Robert N. Epsten Scholarship in International Studies consists of a $10,000 award from the Harry S. Truman Good Neighbor Award Foundation and the MU Graduate School.
 The scholarship is given to one exceptional graduate student on our campus who is majoring in the fields of international relations, public service, political science, diplomacy, history or the humanities, reflecting President Truman’s interest and involvement in those areas.